 Faculty Development and Support

-The Kernodle Center for Civic Life, in partnership with the Center for the Advancement of Teaching and Learning, offers the following opportunities to support faculty teaching Academic Service-Learning classes or courses with a community-based learning component.
+The Kernodle Center for Civic Life, in partnership with the Center for the Advancement of Teaching and Learning, offers the following opportunities to support faculty teaching Community-Based Learning classes or courses with a community-based learning component.
 For more information about faculty development opportunities, click here.

 - Communities of Practice